 Fear industry empties pockets

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday February 14, 1991
+by Phil Burgess, Unabridged from the Rocky Mountain News, February 14, 1991

 People are haunted – not by terrorism, but by the threat of terrorism.
 And the terrorists seem to be winning.